ridiaz/monthly-calendar/README.md

-# MonthlyCalendar
+# Monthly Calendar

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+I chose Angular to develop this project and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0, so it generates a lot of boilerplate code, including part of the README.

 ## Development server